-What you need to know: Section C5 'Concrete Buildings' proposed revision
+What you need to know: Revised Section C5 'Concrete Buildings'

 Key points

-- When carrying out seismic assessments of potential earthquake-prone buildings, engineers must use the current 2017 Engineering Assessment Guidelines (the Red Book).
+• When carrying out seismic assessments of potentially earthquake-prone buildings, engineers must use the current 2017 Engineering Assessment Guidelines (the Red Book).

-- It is not a regulatory requirement for building owners who have undertaken an earthquake-prone building assessment using the Red Book to carry out a retrospective or additional assessment with the Yellow Chapter.
+• It is not a regulatory requirement for building owners who have undertaken an earthquake-prone building assessment using the Red Book to carry out a retrospective or additional assessment with the Guidelines.

 Background

-The 2017 Engineering Assessment Guidelines (known as the Red Book) are mandatory technical guidelines for engineers to use when carrying out seismic assessments of potential earthquake-prone buildings when required by the Territorial Authority.
-They should also be used by engineers for all seismic assessments.
+The 2017 Seismic Assessments of Existing Buildings – Technical Guidelines for Engineering Assessment (known as the Red Book) are mandatory technical guidelines for engineers to carry out engineering assessments on potentially earthquake-prone buildings.
+They must also be used by engineers for all seismic assessments under the earthquake-prone building system.

-The purpose of the Yellow Chapter is to provide the latest engineering knowledge, which can be used as a tool for engineers when providing advice on concrete buildings outside of the Earthquake Prone Building (EPB) requirements.
-It should be used to help facilitate a wider conversation with building owners around building performance.
+The revised Section C5 should be used to help facilitate a wider conversation with building owners around building performance.
 It should not be used to provide a %NBS rating in isolation.

-The Yellow Chapter does not replace the Red Book in the EPB legislation.
+The revised Section C5 does not replace the Red Book in the EPB legislation.

 When carrying out seismic assessments of potential earthquake-prone buildings, engineers must use the Red Book.
 The assessment summary must contain the %NBS.